JakuJ/Stalky/README.md

 make fetcher
 ```

-This will run the fetcher script indefinitely (restarting on crashes), creating data in "log".
-You can for example host this on a microcomputer running 24/7.
+This will run the fetcher script indefinitely (restarting on crashes), creating data in "data" folder.
+You can for example host this on a microcomputer (e.g., Raspberry Pi) running 24/7.
 Depending on the number of Facebook friends you have, and how active they are, you can expect around 20 - 40 MB per day to be written to disk.

 Plotting some graphs
 ----------------
 ### Displaying singular user's activity

 1. Run `make server` to start the visualization webapp
 2. Go to <http://localhost:5001> to view it
 3. Search by FB User Name a user whose activity you want to graph into the box.

+The "webapp" uses basic authentication that can be enabled by creating an `auth_hash.txt` file which contains a MD5 hash of a concatenation of valid username and password pair.

 ### Analysing the data

-1. Run `python3 graph.py` to generate *generated_graphs/csv/* CSVs from data in *log/*
-2. Open the *analysis.ipynb* Jupyter notebook
+1. Open the *analysis.ipynb* Jupyter notebook
-3. Run first few cells to load all data from *generated_graphs/csv/*
+1. Run first few cells to load all data from the *data* folder
-4. The following cells create an interpolated timeseries and do stuff with it, like displaying a chart of average actiity of all users (or a specific user) throughout the day, visualizing similarities between sleep patterns (2-dimensional PCA chart) and other stuff.
+2. The following cells create an interpolated timeseries and do stuff with it, like displaying a chart of average actiity of all users (or a specific user) throughout the day, visualizing similarities between sleep patterns (2-dimensional PCA chart) and other stuff.